 When an article says that using your eyes properly will improve your umpiring skills, your immediate reaction is probably, “No kidding.”
-But upon closer inspection, many umpires can make a few tweaks to where they look and when, that will improve your view of the play and help help you make better calls.
+But upon closer inspection, it’s likely you can make a few tweaks to where you look and when, that will improve your view of the play and help you make better calls.

 Improve Your View At First Base